 Five Star Professional Wealth Manager Award

-Baron Financial Group Advisors Victor Cannillo, Anthony Benante, and James Shagawat are recipients of the Five Star Professional Wealth Manager Award in New Jersey for 2017.
+Baron Financial Group Advisors Victor Cannillo and Anthony Benante, are recipients of the Five Star Professional Wealth Manager Award in New Jersey for 2017.
 They are proud to be multi-year award recipients in NJ.
 Anthony Benante is also a Sarasota Five Star Professional Wealth Manager award recipient for 2014-2016.

 The Five Star Professional research team applies a vigorous research and evaluation process to identify service professionals who provide quality services to their clients.
 Professionals do not pay a fee to be considered or placed on the final list of Five Star award winners.
 Five Star Professional follows standard survey practices used by other professional research organizations.
 The research also includes a regulatory review to provide necessary checks and balances.